syncfusion/ej2-react-docs/src/charts/bullet-chart/comparative-bar.md

 # Target Bar

-The line marker that runs perpendicular to the orientation of the graph is known as the `Comparative Measure` and is used as a target marker to compare against the Feature Measure value.
-This is also called as `Target Bar` of the bullet chart.
-Also, if you want to display the target bar you should map the `targetField` name from the dataSource.
+The line marker that runs perpendicular to the orientation of the graph is known as the **Comparative Measure** and it is used as a target marker to compare against the feature measure value.
+This is also called as the **Target Bar** in the Bullet Chart.
+To display the target bar, the [`targetField`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#targetfield) should be mapped to the appropriate field from the datasource.

 {% tab template="bullet-chart/target-bar", sourceFiles="app/**/*.tsx", compileJsx=true %}